Far-right politics in Ukraine: Russian disinformation

 Kremlin claims of Nazism against Ukraine are partly an attempt to drum-up support for the war among Russians, framing it as a continuation of the Soviet Union's "Great Patriotic War" against Nazi Germany, "even as Russia supports extreme-right groups across Europe".
 Experts on disinformation say that portraying Ukrainians as Nazis also helps Russians justify war crimes against them, such as the Bucha massacre.
 Historian Timothy Snyder said the Russian regime calls Ukrainians "Nazis" to justify genocidal acts against them.
 He said pro-war Russians use the word "Nazi" to mean "a Ukrainian who refuses to be Russian", and he called Putin's Russia "the world center of fascism" (ruscism).
+It has been pointed out that some units involved in Russia's invasion are themselves far-right or neo-Nazis, such as the Wagner Group and Rusich Group.